Jlyon6984/GroupProject-2/README.md

 edit_task()

-#Creates a password needed to access the to-do list
+#Verifies the password defined in the user's environmental variable file.

 verify_password()